edi-stern/App-Store-Reviews/README.md

-Test assignment for the iOS Developer position.

-Reviews app

 1) Make a small app that has our review feed.
 2) Add the possibility to filter by number of stars.